10542hsrif/dlde/README.md

 ![screenshot](screenshot3.png)
 ![screenshot](screenshot4.png)

-**This is a lightweight desktop environment that I use to my daily computing activities.**
+**This is a lightweight desktop environment that I use to my daily computing activities.
+Users of this desktop environment is already assumed to be a somewhat an advanced Linux user.
+This is not recommended for those who are new to Linux, but you may still try this out.**

 You  may download this repository via GitHub to install the desktop environment.
 Just unzip the file and run to the terminal the following command: